Basic Blackjack Cheat Sheet & Strategies

 As for surrender, that’s another rule that’s a little controversial.
-Sure, some games allow you to give up and get half your bet back.
+Sure, some online casino games allow you to give up and get half your bet back.
 But lady luck is a fickle creature.

 There are never any guarantees, which means that even when the odds seem against you, sometimes the dealer hits and can go bust.
 So why not play and try?

 That said, not many table games of online Blackjack allow surrender, so this is a mute point.
-If you can, and want to, the only time that it would seem worthwhile to surrender (as the odds are really stacked against you) is when you have 16 and the dealer stands has a 10.
+If you can, and want to, the only time that it would seem worthwhile to surrender (as the odds are really stacked against you) is when you have 16 and the dealer stands with a 10 card.

 Bad Blackjack strategies and myths dispelled